 Hoo Mojong

-Hoo Mojong(1924-2012) was born in Ningbo, Zhejiang, China.
+Hoo Mojong(1924-2012) was born in Ningbo, China.
 She had lived in Taiwan, Brazil and Spain before she moved to Paris in 1965, where she continued to pursue her artistic ideal for the next 37 years.
-During that time in Paris, she was influenced by Post-impressionism and Parisian School, especially from Cezanne and Gauguin.
+During her time in Paris, she was influenced by Post-impressionism and Parisian School, especially from Cezanne and Gauguin.
 Faced with the popularity of pop and conceptual art, Hoo Mojong adheres to easel painting.
 She studied the artistic languages of masters, while persisted her own style.
 From mid-1960s through late-1970s, she mainly focused on printmaking.
 Her printmaking is the most distinguished type of her works, which not only follows the clear feature of figurativeness of early oil painting, but also shares traits of printmaking.
 In 1968, Hoo’s oil works Toy Series debuted at the Salon for Female Painters and won a major award.
 It lead to more exhibition opportunities throughout Europe for years to come.
 During the 1980s, along with China’s reform and opening-up policy, Hoo shifted her focus from Paris to China.
 She was invited to participate in exhibitions in China and held her first solo exhibition in Shanghai Art Museum in 1996.
 The affirmation of Chinese art world drew her to settle in Shanghai in 2002 and lived there for the remainder of her life until she passed away in 2012.

 Hoo Mojong’s artworks are composed of a wide range of categories, including oil painting, printmaking, colorful ink painting, gouache and so on.
 The contents of her art works include people’s pose and body parts, still life and women portraits which engaged Moo’s self-projection on some level.
 Besides, the backgrounds of her painting are always quite simple or even left blank.
 Objects with large area of color block and balance brought by composition have their own characters.
 With sensitive intuition, Hoo has her special feelings about the reality, which is transformed into the content of her life and memory.
 The drawing materials in her art works represents her intuition.
 Concrete objects are depicted in the plane through thick color blocks, rough brushstroke, simple forms and compressed composition.
 Thus, her paintings brought a feeling of simplicity to audience, and in a sense of calm and solemn, leads them to the truth.